 When your doctor examines you, he performs several range-of-motion tests.
 Then he asks you to move your arm in certain ways.
-He may even ask you to let your arm hang limp while he manipulates it.
+He may even ask you to let your arm hang limply while he manipulates it.
 This is called a passive range-of-motion test.

 Frozen shoulder resolves on its own in some cases — although that can take weeks, sometimes even years.
-So treatment for frozen shoulder focuses on reducing your pain and increasing the range of motion in that shoulder.
+So treatment for a frozen shoulder focuses on reducing your pain and increasing the range of motion in that shoulder.
 Over-the-counter medications may be all that’s necessary to ease your pain, but if you’re feeling excruciating pain, your doctor may prescribe something stronger, along with anti-inflammatory drugs.

 Physical therapy is the most important frozen shoulder treatment, as it helps your range of motion and gets your shoulder moving again.
-In rare or extreme cases, steroid injections, joint distention or shoulder manipulation may be suggested, usually if traditional treatments aren’t working.
+In rare or extreme cases, steroid injections, joint distention, or shoulder manipulation may be suggested, usually if traditional treatments aren’t working.
 If absolutely nothing else helps, arthroscopic surgery can get rid of the adhesions in your shoulder joint.

 Do you have any questions about the frozen shoulder pain treatment we offer in NYC?
-Would you like to schedule an appointment with the best rated shoulder pain management doctor Febin Melepura MD of sports pain center in NYC?
-Please contact our office for consultation with the top pain relief specialist in Midtown Manhattan.Sports Injury & Pain Management Clinic of New York
+Would you like to schedule an appointment with the best-rated pain management doctor Febin Melepura MD of sports pain center in NYC?
+Please contact our office for a consultation with the top pain relief specialist in Midtown Manhattan.